ehamiter/emu/README.md

 #### This is a dumb "language" and not useful.
 This is the disclaimer as well as the advertisement.

+Pros:
+  * It's free
+  * It has a funny bird for a mascot
+  * It's okay for writing something like a blog post that is very plain

+Cons:
+  * It's not very good
+  * There aren't really instructions on how to set it up
+  * It's not blazing fast
+  * Markdown is infinitely superior

 The concept is you can use the option key (⌥) and letters that are easy to recall:

 | Key Combination | Symbol | Description                        | Example Usage                                        |